 Prohibition in Alabama was was widely supported at first.
 For the most part, people believed that the Noble Experiment would be helpful.
 That it would improve health.
 It would increase safety.
 And would reduce violence.
 That it would raise morality.
 And would bring a better future for young people.

 But it quickly became apparent that Prohibition was not helpful.
-In the first year of the new law, Alabama became the leading state in the country.
-But it wasn’t a thing.
+In the first year of the new law, the state became the leading one in the country.
 It was first in the number of illegal moonshine stills found.

 Moonshiners and bootleggers had to payoff police, sheriffs and Prohibition Bureau agents.
-This a cost of doing business.
+That was a cost of doing business.

 Prohibition also promoted the bad pattern of drinking.
 It was infrequent but very heavy drinking.
 This was promoted by speakeasies.